Kris Tyrpak

-Kristopher Evan Tyrpak (born March 19, 1992) is an American professional soccer player who plays as a forward.
+Kristopher Evan Tyrpak (born March 19, 1992) is an American former professional soccer player who played as a forward.

 Career

 Early career

 Raised in Dripping Springs, Texas, Tyrpak started his youth career with the Austin Capitals Soccer Club and Lonestar Soccer Club.
 He also played for Dripping Springs High School for four years, where he received several concussions.
 As a result, he now wears a head guard during matches.
 He went on to attend Houston Baptist University where he played college soccer for the Houston Baptist Huskies from 2010 to 2013.
 He also played for the Austin Aztex of the USL PDL from 2012 to 2013.
 After the 2013 season Tyrpak was named as the USL PDL MVP after scoring nine goals in 14 games while also recording one assist as the Aztex won the USL PDL title.

 Chivas USA

 On January 16, 2014, Tyrpak was drafted 40th overall in the 2014 MLS SuperDraft by Chivas USA.
 He then made his professional debut in Major League Soccer on March 16, 2014, against the Vancouver Whitecaps FC in which he came on in the 87th minute for Erick Torres as Chivas USA drew 1–1.
 On October 11, 2014, Tyrpak scored his first Major League Soccer goal against the Colorado Rapids, in which he dribbled around several players before entering the penalty box and scoring.